bhhbazinga/socks5-go/README.md

 # socks5
-A light weight socks5 proxy server and go which contains a local side and a remote side. you can use it to surf the Internet scientifically!
+A light weight socks5 proxy server implemented in go which contains a local side and a remote side. you can use it to surf the Internet scientifically!
 ## Suport
 - AES encryption